Full time Housekeeper

 Laundry and linen care

 Laundry and caring for bed linens, clothes and curtains is another area of responsibility.
-Impressively, on a daily basis, the housekeeper will likely organise and wash clothes, folding and putting away laundry as needed.
+On a daily basis, the housekeeper may organise and wash clothes, folding and putting away laundry as needed.
 Weekly tasks can include ironing clothes and linens, changing bed linens, towels and other frequently used textiles.
 As a matter of fact, on a 6 month basis, the housekeeper may manage seasonal wardrobes, storing away out-of-season clothing and deep-cleaning items like curtains, rugs and upholstery.

 Pet care